BWMeter is an extremely versatile network tool that can work as a bandwidth meter, monitor, traffic controller and even a firewall.

 So you can choose which network interfaces to monitor.
 User-definable filters allow you to define how you measure and visualise bandwidth use.
 You can set up alerts to perform particular actions when, say, your download bandwidth use reaches a particular figure.
 And there are options to customise the bandwidth graphs, choose how statistics are collected, decide how BWMeter's system tray icons will function, and a whole lot more.

-- Fix: various small internal changes and improvements
+- Fix: small cosmetical changes to some dialogs

 It's arguably a little expensive, but BWMeter's lengthy list of features and configuration options mean there's a lot on offer here, and if you'll use the bandwidth monitor, speed control and firewall then overall it's still a good deal